veegee/guv/README.rst

 guv = greenlets + libuv
 =======================

-guv is a fast networking library and WSGI server for Python >= 3.3
+guv is a fast networking library and WSGI server for Python >= 3.2

 libuv (via pyuv) is used as the event loop backend, allowing for a clean, simple event-loop implementation.
+If pyuv isn't available (such as for pypy3), a custom epoll loop is used instead.

+A pyuv implementation using cffi is currently being implemented.

 To do
 =====

-- Rename the library?

 Stability:

-- Clean up the WSGI server
 - Rewrite tests using py.test and make sure all tests pass

 Event loop backends:

-- Implement an epoll backend (which may be a simpler way of supporting pypy3
+- Implement pyuv via CFFI
 - Implement the asyncio interface

-pypy3 support:

-- Port to pypy3 either by adding Python 3.2 support, or waiting for pypy3 based on Python 3.3 to be released
-- Port pyuv to pypy3 by implementing the pyuv interface via CFFI